DCgov/dcgov.github.io/_pages/index.md

 Building off of the 2014 Open Government and Open Data Directive, DC Government is working on a new [Open Data Policy](https://drafts.dc.gov/docs/draft-open-data-policy).

-Members of the public can comment on it and propose edits through [drafts.dc.gov](https://drafts.dc.gov/docs/draft-open-data-policy), by email, Twitter, and mail until **February 15, 2015**.
+It was publicly posted to [drafts.dc.gov](https://drafts.dc.gov/docs/draft-open-data-policy), where members of the public could comment on it and propose edits.
+All such annotations remain visible online.
+The policy is being reviewed for a formal public comment period.
 Learn more by visiting the [Policy page](/policy).

 # [Getting Information >>](/information)